-For more complex views and applications, additional JavaBeans $^{\text{\tiny TM}}$ components and Java code may be required.
+For more complex views and applications, additional JavaBeans $^{\text{\tiny TM}}$ components and Java code might be required.

-Creating your second analytic view
+Creating a customized analytic view

-In this task, you will create an analytic view displaying just a chart with page filters, based on code from the first analytic view in this tutorial.
+In this lesson, you will create a customized analytic view that displays just a chart with page filters.

-In many applications data is represented using just a grid or a chart.
-While the PresentBlox component combines both the GridBlox and the ChartBlox as nested components that display together within the PresentBlox component, you can disable or hide the nested components that you do not want to be seen.
-Using a PresentBlox component to create a chart view with page filters is relatively simple, accomplished by modifying the tag attributes on some of the nested Blox tags.
+In many applications data is represented by using just a grid or a chart.
+The PresentBlox component combines both the GridBlox and the ChartBlox components as nested components that display together within the PresentBlox component, but you can disable or hide the nested components that you do not want to be seen.
+To use a PresentBlox component to create a chart view with page filters, you modify the tag attributes on some of the nested Blox tags.